mtolly/onyx/haskell/README.md

     Colors used for drawing the display can be tweaked by editing the file `customize.js`.
-In the future this will be improved to allow overriding all pixel sizes as well.
+In the future this will be improved to allow overriding all pixel sizes as well, so images will be further customizable.

 ## Song View